ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 I go into the container again to check if there is any new row in `transactions` table.
 But there's still nothing:
 ![](../assets/img/acid_database/transaction_nothing.png)

-That's what `Atomicity` transaction means, from begin to commit is an atom.
-Even though I have already typed the insert query for the transactions table, it hasn't been committed yet, the entire process should rollback.
+That's what `Atomicity` transaction means, from begin to commit is a single atom.
+Even though I have already inserted data into the transactions table, it hasn't been committed yet.
+So, when a thing goes wrong with the database, the entire process should rollback.

 ## Isolation